malabya/google_analytics_counter/README.md

 - A themable block in Drupal which displays Google Analytics Pageviews.
 - A comprehensive and understandable solution to storing Google Analytics Pageviews in Drupal.
-- Google Analytics Counter data is available in views. (to come)
+- Google Analytics Counter data is available in views.
+(Drupal 7.
+Drupal 8 under development.)

 ### Installing the Google Analytics Counter Module